-Conclusions (I) Green certificates for renewable energies and emission trading pursue different targets: Green certificate will expand the use of renewable energies, while emission trading will ensure that a given limit of greenhouse gas emissions shall be realised at minimum costs. www.diw.de 2.
+Conclusions (I) - 1.
+Green certificates for renewable energies and emission trading pursue different targets: Green certificate will expand the use of renewable energies, while emission trading will ensure that a given limit of greenhouse gas emissions shall be realised at minimum costs. - 2.
 The interactions between these instruments is due to the fact, that an enlargement of renewable energies in electricity production will reduce the amount of electricity based on fossil fuels and therefore the emissions caused by burning fossil fuels.

-Conclusions (II) Given a well-defined cap on GHG/CO2 there will be no additional contribution of the renewable energies to the reduction of greenhouse gas emissions.
-This is the reason for some academics to recommend an abolishment of support systems for renewable energies. www.diw.de The direct effects of emission trading on renewable energies are very poor, because almost no REsystem can economically compete with conventional measures to reduce emissions.
+Conclusions (II) - 3.
+Given a well-defined cap on GHG/CO2 there will be no additional contribution of the renewable energies to the reduction of greenhouse gas emissions.
+This is the reason for some academics to recommend an abolishment of specific support systems for renewable energies. - 4.
+The direct effects of emission trading on renewable energies are very poor, because almost no RE-system can economically compete with conventional measures to reduce emissions.
 Without a specific support renewable energies would not expand under an ET regime.

-Conclusions (III) There are several reasons for a specific support of renewable energies furthermore, like their contribution to the security of energy supply and other environmental and economical purposes, also regarding the long-term dynamic CO2 efficiency. www.diw.de The additional contribution of renewable energies in respect of emissions reduction must explicitly be considered within the national allocation plans.
+Conclusions (III) - 5.
+There are several reasons for a specific support of renewable energies furthermore, like their contribution to the security of energy supply and other environmental and economical purposes, also regarding the long-term dynamic CO2 efficiency. - 6.
+The additional contribution of renewable energies in respect of emissions reduction must explicitly be considered within the national allocation plans.

-Conclusions (IV) Additional CO2 reductions could be realised if allowances to participating facilities would be reduced and thus a lower cap would be created that reflects the impact of these supporting programmes when establishing the total amount of allowances of the Member State's allocation plans. www.diw.de We shouldn't forget: The long-term requirements for a sound climatic protection policy need a substantial contribution of renewable energies.
+Conclusions (IV) - 7.
+Additional CO2 reductions could be realised if allowances to participating facilities would be reduced and thus a lower cap would be created that reflects the impact of these supporting programmes when establishing the total amount of allowances of the Member State's allocation plans. - 8.
+We shouldn't forget: The long-term requirements for a sound climatic protection policy need a substantial contribution of renewable energies.
 Without an appropriate support today, we will not lay the foundations for such a desirable development.
+Thanks for your attention hziesing@diw.de German Institut for Economic Research Koenigin Luise Strasse 5 D-14195 Berlin Criteria for National Allocation Plans (EU DIRECTIVE 2003/87/EC of 13 October 2003, ANNEX III) "8.
+The plan shall contain information on the manner in which clean technology, including energy efficient technologies, are taken into account."

-The Conclusions of the EU Commission regarding the supporting schemes for RES (I) www.diw.de While gaining significant experience in the EU with renewable support schemes, competing national schemes could be seen as healthy at least over a transitional period.
+The Conclusions of the EU Commission regarding the supporting schemes for RES (I) While gaining significant experience in the EU with renewable support schemes, competing national schemes could be seen as healthy at least over a transitional period.
 Competition among schemes should lead to a greater variety of solutions and also to benefits: for example, a green certificate system gains from the existence of a feed-in tariff scheme, as the costs of less efficient technologies fall due to the technological learning process, which in turn leads to lower transfer costs for consumers.

-The Conclusions of the EU Commission regarding the supporting schemes for RES (II) www.diw.de Moreover, it is too early to compare the advantages and disadvantages of well-established support mechanisms with systems with a rather short history.
+The Conclusions of the EU Commission regarding the supporting schemes for RES (II) Moreover, it is too early to compare the advantages and disadvantages of well-established support mechanisms with systems with a rather short history.
 Therefore, and considering all the analyses in this Communication, the Commission does not regard it appropriate to present at this stage a harmonised European system.
-The Commission considers a co-ordinated approach to support schemes for renewable energy sources to be appropriate, based on two pillars: cooperation between countries andoptimisation of the impact of national schemes.
+The Commission considers a co-ordinated approach to support schemes for renewable energy sources to be appropriate, based on two pillars: cooperation between countries and optimisation of the impact of national schemes.